December 20 - January 26 - The break between the end of fall semester and the start of spring semester

 NOTHING should be in the vacated area of the room – nothing in or on the closet/wardrobe, dresser, filing cabinet, desk, bed, chair, walls, and floor.

 RIT Housing Operations and Residence Life staff will enter the room to inspect for damages, assess your preparation for a new roommate(s), and to possibly perform maintenance.
 In addition, the vacated area will be cleaned.
 If you fail to prepare your room for a roommate(s):

-- You student account will be immediately charged a double-as-a-single room rate.
+- Your student account will be immediately charged a double-as-a-single room rate.

 - You may be reassigned to another room.

-Students not returning for winter term must return their room key to RIT Housing Operations and have all their belongings removed by Sunday, November 18 at 10:00 a.m.
+Students not returning to RIT housing for spring semester must return their room key to RIT Housing Operations and have all their belongings removed by Friday, December 20 at 10:00 a.m.
 Refer to the Residence Hall Check-Out section for instructions on how to properly check-out of your room.

 - Remove all of your items from the room and make the space ready for a new resident.
 See the Preparing Your Room for a Roommate section.

 - Return your housing key in a completed key return envelope - available 24/7 at Housing Operations in Grace Watson Hall.